What Is The Main Cause Of Death For Teenagers?

 Takeaway

-As a parent, it may feel terrifying or overwhelming to care for someone going through so many physical and emotional changes.
+As a parent, it may seem terrifying or overwhelming to care for someone going through so many physical and emotional changes.
 Although you may forget how it feels to be a teen, support can be beneficial in keeping your child away from harm.

 Consider reaching out for support if you're concerned with your child's development or behaviors.
 Parents may benefit from therapy to talk about their feelings or worries.
 A licensed counselor could help you and your family.